awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ## Add an Amazon S3 bucket<a name="hello_world_tutorial_add_bucket"></a>

-At this point, your app doesn't do anything useful because the stack doesn't define any resources\.
-Let's define an Amazon S3 bucket\.
+At this point, your app doesn't do anything because the stack it contains doesn't define any resources\.
+Let's add an Amazon S3 bucket\.

 Install the Amazon S3 package from the AWS Construct Library\.